modular/modular/LLCL/docs/AsyncValue.md

 **"Unconstructed":** An `AsyncValue` in unconstructed state is obtained from the `AsyncValue::allocate<T>` or `AsyncValueRef<T>::allocate` static method.
-In this state, any `andThen` requests are queued up until the value transitions into a ready state.
+In this state, any `andThenSync` requests are queued up until the value transitions into a ready state.

 **"Unconstructed (with inline waiter)":** An `AsyncValue` in unconstructed state